 Sometimes, it becomes necessary for school personnel to temporarily take possession of a student's personal property.
 This usually occurs when the student has caused a disruption with that item, is dressed inappropriately for school, or has decorated his/her backpack with inappropriate words/pictures/symbols.
-Examples of confiscated items included cell phones, iPods, and other electronic devices, hats, clothing, athletic equipment (footballs, basketballs, skateboards and bicycles) and backpacks.
+Examples of confiscated items included cell phones, iPods, and other electronic devices, hats, clothing, and backpacks.
 Any item confiscated will be held and returned to the student or parent as appropriate for the specific circumstance.
 Sierra Junior High/Senior High School will work to ensure security for confiscated items but is not legally responsible for them.